alex4acre/SampleGoWebserver_ctrlX/README.md

 1. Launch Visual Studio Code
 2. Open the sample directory `samples-go/hello-webserver`
 3. Build and install the snap as described in `Setup` section
+4. Load the WebServer directory from the ctrlX SDK
-4. Check output in the web interface
+5. Check output in the web interface
+6. Modify the web interface directly from the IDE

 ## Detailed Informations